RTXteam/RTX-KG2/README.md

     source <(curl -s https://raw.githubusercontent.com/RTXteam/RTX/master/code/kg2/install-docker.sh)

 (otherwise, the subsequent commands in this section assume that Docker is installed on whatever host system you are running).
-N For instructions for installing Docker on MacOS, see [macos-docker-notes.md](macos-docker-notes.md).
-NOTE: if your docker installation (like on macOS Homebrew) doesn't require `sudo`, just omit the `sudo` commands in the host OS below.
+For some notes on how to install Docker on MacOS via the Homebrew system, see [macos-docker-notes.md](macos-docker-notes.md).
+NOTE: if your docker installation (like on macOS Homebrew) doesn't require `sudo`, just omit `sudo` everywhere you see `sudo docker` in the steps below.

 (2) Build a Docker image `kg2:latest`: